-The City of Logan is one of three potential sites for the Federal Government's proposed drug testing of welfare recipients trial.
+Logan is one of three potential trial sites for the Australian Government's proposed drug testing of welfare recipients.

 The Social Services Legislation Amendment (Drug Testing Trial) Bill 2018 proposes a two-year trial to test up to 5,000 new recipients of Newstart Allowance and Youth Allowance (other) for illicit substances.
 The other trial sites are Canterbury-Bankstown (New South Wales), and Mandurah (Western Australia).

 - If someone taking part in the trial tests positive to a drug test, they will be placed onto income management for 24 months.
 They will receive a BasicsCard that will hold 80 per cent of their welfare payment.
 This card can be used to buy essentials.
 The remaining 20 per cent will go into their regular bank account.

 - People who test positive to the initial drug test will be subject to random tests during the trial period.
 The first random test will take place within 25 working days of the first positive test.